g3bk47/CanteraCompilerPerformance/README.md

 # Conclusions

-I ran different sample programs (evaluation of reaction rates, 0D auto-ignition and 1D flame) with 16 different compilers/versions and 8 different optimization settings.
+I ran different sample programs (evaluation of reaction rates, 0D reactor and 1D flame) with 16 different compilers/versions and 8 different optimization settings.
 The findings are summarized as follows:

 - Even at the strictest settings, Intel compilers and `g++/clang++` do not yield the same results (bitwise) in general.
 - For simpler cases, differences in results are within O(10^-7 %).